spyx/spyx.github.io/_posts/2021-1-30-worker-htb.md

 categories: [CTF, HTB]
 ---

-This is walkthroug of retired machine on HTB - Worker
+This is walkthrough of retired machine on HTB - Worker

 ![](/images/worker-htb/logo.png)